 Accept a suggestion

-- Press Enter or double-click the desired choice to insert completion to the left from the caret.
+Press Enter or double-click a list item to insert it to the left of the caret.

 View code hierarchy

-You can view code hierarchy when you've selected an entry from the suggestions list:
+You can view code hierarchy when you've selected an entry from the suggestion list:

 Control+Shift+H - view method hierarchy.